digi2600/comfyui.workflow-Full-Image-Works/README.md

    <li>You have the "set" box where you can choose several options.
    <li>The power lora loader by rgthree to load any lora's you wish.
    <li>The FaceDetailer box.
-   <li>The pink masking box with three diffrent windows that show what mask in choosen and how it is selected.
+   <li>The pink masking box with three different windows that show which mask in choosen and how it is selected.
-   <li>Image Comparer (rgthree) allowing you to compare the generated image to the original image.
+   <li>Image Comparer (rgthree) allows you to compare the generated image to the original image.
    <li>The preview image box should show each image generated in the batch, and is always the best way to save any image you choose.
    </li>
 </ul><br><br>